OpenByteDev/pancakestack/README.md

 ## Usage

-To use pancakestack, first add this to your Cargo.toml:
+To use pancakestack, first include this in your Cargo.toml:
 ```toml
 [dependencies]
 "pancakestack" = "0.1.0"